DouglasFireDept/Constitution/13-article.md

 ### Section 2: Emergency Vehicles Leaving on Calls

-No truck is to leave for an emergency call without at least two (2) firefighters in response without the approval of an officer.
-One (1) firefighter per truck is acceptable.
+No emergency apparatuses may leave for an emergency call without at least two (2) firefighters in response without the approval of an officer.

 ### Section 3: Emergency Vehicle Passengers